 In the Malazan Book of the Fallen series, the use of healing magic in great quantities is fatal for at least one supporting medic character.

 Of course, dragon riders have an advantage: a rider can borrow his dragon's hit points to cast spells.
 Dragons, needless to say, have lots.
-As of book 2, Eragon learns to cast spells by drawing energy from his environment, which kills the surrounding wildlife, but doesn't cause him any serious harm (it effects him emotionally though).
+As of book 2, Eragon learns to cast spells by drawing energy from his environment, which kills the surrounding wildlife, but doesn't cause him any serious harm (it affects him emotionally, though).
+He also learns to invest his energy into gemstones, after which he can use it to power spells without exhausting himself.
 In book 3, yet another power source is introduced: magical stones that come from dragons and also serve as their Soul Jars.
-In Inheritance, it is mentioned that One rider essentially turned herself into a matter/energy explosion during the Fall, rendering Vroengard a radioactive wasteland and killing at least one of the Forsworn in an extreme example.
+In Inheritance, it is mentioned that one rider essentially turned herself into a matter/energy explosion during the Fall, rendering Vroengard a radioactive wasteland and killing at least one of the Forsworn in an extreme example.

 Mages in Mercedes Lackey's Heralds of Valdemar series can do this; the eventual result is known as "drain shock", which is usually fatal.
 Alternatively, a mage can simply burn themselves out like a candle to perform a "final strike", the idea being that if you have to die, by god you're going to take someone out with you.